Eddy Piñeiro: Personal life

 Piñeiro is a Christian.
-In 2017, Piñeiro and his father, Eddy Piñeiro Sr., were awarded the Police Service Award from the Gainesville Police Department for helping a woman escape from a domestic abuser.
+In 2017, he and his father, Eddy Sr., were awarded the Police Service Award from the Gainesville Police Department for helping a woman escape from a domestic abuser.

 Piñeiro is the first player of Nicaraguan descent to play in the NFL.
-Before the Bears’ October 2019 game against the Oakland Raiders in London, Piñeiro received a glass sculpture as a gift from Nicaragua’s ambassador to the United Kingdom.
+Before the Bears' October 2019 game against the Raiders in London, he received a glass sculpture as a gift from Nicaragua's ambassador to the United Kingdom.